Hedge fund exits rise in June as investors reposition at mid-year

 Hedge funds have profited from a sharp rally in financial markets since last summer, but some investors are disappointed that many hedge funds have failed to match equity markets.

-So far this year, hedge funds have returned 3.95 percent according to Hedge Fund Research, compared with a gain of almost 13 percent from the S&P 500.
+So far this year, hedge funds have returned 3.95 percent according to Hedge Fund Research, compared with a gain of almost 13 percent from the S&P 500 .SPX.

 Stone said speculation that central banks, particularly the United States Federal Reserve, would scale down their asset purchasing programmes, could impact hedge funds because investors were hanging on to their cash until a decision was made.